bjones519/Deployment8/README.md

 ## Jenkins Server Setup

-- Launched Ubuntu EC2 instance in public subnet
+- Launched Ubuntu EC2 instance in the public subnet
-- Installed Jenkins and created admin user account
+- Installed Jenkins and created an admin user account
 - Dedicated server for CI/CD automation
 - Enhanced security with user access controls
-- Generated SSH key pair and copied public key to app server
+- Generated SSH key pair and copied the public key to the app server
-  - Allows SSH access from Jenkins without password
+  - Allows SSH access from Jenkins without a password

 ## Jenkins CI/CD Pipeline

 - Created GitHub-integrated multibranch pipeline
 - Automates build and deploy for all branches
-- Jenkinsfile deploy stage executes setup scripts to deploy latest app code
+- Jenkinsfile deploy stage executes setup scripts to deploy the latest app code
 - Setup scripts install dependencies and start the application
-  - Contains necessary steps to deploy app
+  - Contains necessary steps to deploy the app

 ## Testing and Deployment

-- Updated HTML content in separate Git branch
+- Updated HTML content in a separate Git branch
 - Simulates code change to test pipeline
-- Ran build on new branch using Jenkinsfile
+- Ran build on a new branch using Jenkinsfile
 - Validated updated app functionality
-- Merged branch to trigger production deploy to main
+- Merged branch to trigger production deployment to main
-- Jenkinsfile deploys latest merged code
+- Jenkinsfile deploys the latest merged code

 ## Benefits Achieved